open-orchestra/open-orchestra-docs/en/user_guide/node.rst

 ~~~~~~~~~~~~~

 Open Orchestra allows to add or to move blocks in a node using drag and drop.
-To add a new block in a node open the right panel to display the list of blocks and drag a block in node's area.
+To add a new block in a node open the block panel to display the list of blocks and drag a block in node's area.
 At the top of the list of blocks there are the new blocks and below transverse blocks.

 .. image:: ../../images/drag_block.png